Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Each gamete carries only one allele.

-In reality, genetics can be more complex than simple dominance.
+Real genetics can become more complex than simple dominance.

 Incomplete Dominance